dijasila/GPAW/doc/documentation/lcao/lcao.rst

 Miscellaneous remarks
 ---------------------

-In FD mode, a single LCAO iteration is used to initialize the wave functions and density.
-Specifying a basis to the calculator in FD mode can be used to increase the quality of the initial guess, but does not in any other way affect the subsequent iterations::
+In FD or PW mode, a single LCAO iteration is used to initialize the wave functions and density.
+Specifying a basis to the calculator in FD or PW mode can be used to increase the quality of the initial guess, but does not in any other way affect the subsequent iterations::

   >>> calc = GPAW(mode='fd', basis='dzp', ...)